As ITV celebrates 20 years of Midsomer Murders with a new series, we investigate the secret to the show’s success in the UK and across the world.

 Based on author Caroline Graham’s Chief Inspector Barnaby books, the very first episode of Midsomer Murders, entitled The Killings at Badger’s Drift, broadcast in March 1997, attracted an audience of 13.5m.

-22 years and 19 series on, Midsomer Murders, the UK’s longest-running contemporary detective drama, is as popular as ever, selling to more than 220 territories worldwide.
+22.years and 19 series on, Midsomer Murders, the UK’s longest-running contemporary detective drama, is as popular as ever, selling to more than 220 territories worldwide.
 The series’ setting of picturesque Buckinghamshire, Berkshire and south Oxfordshire countryside with their pretty chocolate-box villages, medieval churches and grand stately homes are a definite draw.
 However, the nature of the murders’ themselves are inventive and unique – and often so ingenious and outlandish the fear factor is extinguished.

 Did you know?
 Each two-hour episode takes five weeks to film and averages three deaths!

 Over the series’ history, there has been death by cricket bat, fire iron, faulty microphone, doped horse, pitchfork, Celtic spear, slide projector, drinks cabinet, hemlock, vintage claret, poisonous frog, longbow arrow, French guillotine, King Neptune’s trident, hatpin, an Iron Maiden… and alien abduction!
-The killings in this coming 20th anniversary series are just as extraordinary, with murder weapons including a vat of boiling beer, a medieval brewing tool and a surfeit
+The killings in this coming 20th anniversary series are just as extraordinary, with murder weapons including a vat of boiling beer, a medieval brewing tool and a surfeit of chocolate!

 Midsomer has survived – and some would even say thrived – on the 2011 change of lead personnel with DCI John Barnaby, played by Neil Dudgeon, taking over from his cousin DCI Tom.